 This course includes the study of the composition, indication and effects of medication administered to patients treated in the field of respiratory care.
 Emphasis is placed on drugs prescribed for the cardiopulmonary system and those delivered by aerosol.
+To be taken concurrently with RSP 160 and RSP 180.
 (Sp) 3 credits

-RSP\ 141: Principles of Respiratory Care
+RSP 141: Principles of Respiratory Care

-(formerly RC 201: Clinical Practice and RC 241: Ventilation Therapy I) This course introduces the student to basic principles of clinical respiratory care.
+(formerly RC 201: Clinical Practice and RC 241: Ventilation Therapy I)

+This course introduces the student to basic principles of clinical respiratory care.
 Topics include but are not limited to: medical gas therapy, humidification, aerosol therapy, physical assessment techniques, OSHA and infection control standards, oxygen therapy, ethics, professionalism and medical documentation.
 This course has an integrated laboratory.
+To be taken concurrently with RSP 121.
 (Fa) 4 credits

-RSP\ 160: Diagnostic & Therapy Principles
+RSP 160: Diagnostic & Therapy Principles